Today begins a new year.

 Our family has the greatest hope and joy knowing that my grandfather’s faith and confidence was not in himself or his family, but rather in the sacrifice of Jesus on the cross.*

 He believed that Jesus lived a sinless life and yet endured a horrific death and the wrath of His Father on our behalf.
 Why?
 Because our sin would otherwise separate us from God forever as we endured retribution for our faults.
-God can’t tolerate sin – He is holy – but He loved us so much that He chose to endure our well-deserved punishment rather than lose us forever.
+God can’t tolerate sin – He is holy – but He loved us so much that He chose to endure our well-deserved punishment rather than be separated from us forever.

 Because my grandfather gave his life up years ago to follow Christ – there was nothing that death could take from him.
 Oh, it certainly took his deteriorating earthly body from him, but now he is in the presence of God, unrestricted by this world’s flesh.
 This is true joy and peace!